miles-howell/miles-howell.github.io/_posts/2025-08-01-grand-buffet.md

 ### I. Arthur & The Restaurant

 There was a restaurant, unmarked but well-known, nestled between a shuttered shoe repair and a psychic whose window sign always read *Back in 10*.
-In every direction, gated windows and boarded doors — the street seeped a stench of disappointment.
+In every direction, gated windows and boarded doors—the street seeped a stench of disappointment.
 Above the entrance, a simple, weathered plaque read: *The Grand Buffet of Human Endeavor.*

 No neon.
 No gimmicks.
 Just the smell of something warm, nostalgic, dependable.
 Chicken.

 Inside, there were no menus, no music, no waitlists.
 Just one dish: the House Special.
 Chicken.
 Every day, every time.
 The kind you remembered from when things worked.
 The restaurant’s appeal was singular: it promised nothing more than competence.
 Not greatness.
 Not revolution.
 Just something done right.
 A rare thing in a world bloated with choices and predictable mediocrity.

 Arthur arrived like many before him.
-A man of refined tastes — not in flavor, but in grievance.
+A man of refined tastes—not in flavor, but in grievance.
 His palate was a diagnostic tool, finely attuned to the failure of others.
 He appreciated systems, as long as they spared him effort.
 He expected functional quality and felt it was owed to him, like heat from a radiator.
 The very idea of needing to ask twice left a bitter taste.

 Upon entering, Arthur was guided to his table with a silence that sounded like servitude.
 The waiter pulled out the chair and placed a napkin in his lap.